-The multi-robotic platform system that is being developed in UNEXMIN will be formed by three robots – called UX-1 a, UX-1 b and UX-1 c.
-Each of the robots will carry a defined set of instruments.
+The multi-robotic platform system developed in UNEXMIN is formed by three robots – called UX-1 a, UX-1 b and UX-1 c.
+Each of the robots carries a defined set of instruments, among navigational and scientific sets.

-The instrumentation carried by a single UX-1 robot complies the necessary equipment in order to obtain valuable geoscientific and spatial data, while still performing basic activities such as movement and control.
+The instrumentation carried by a single UX-1 robot complies the necessary equipment in order to obtain valuable geoscientific, spatial and visual data, while still performing basic activities such as movement and control.

 UX-1’s subsystems need to work together to guarantee that the robot’s functionalities work under any conditions.